memorius/policy-auction/README-datastructures.txt

   - Other user data as needed - last login etc.

 user_messages:
-  The system will add entries here to notify users of things, e.g. that their policy has been merged, etc. Shown at login and in user profile; users can delete entries when read.
+  The system will add entries here to notify users of things, e.g. that their policy has been retired, etc. Shown at login and in user profile; users can delete entries when read.
 The columns are named inputs to String.format for the appropriate message text ID.

 ipaddresses:
   When any user accesses the system: